- Travel Info

 Day 1 : Arrive in Muscat

 Rendezvous at the group hotel in Muscat.
 Majan Views package services begin with the group transfer to the hotel.
-This transfer it will be in the evening and a representative of our local agent will accompany the group on the short journey to the hotel.
-If you are arriving into Muscat during this day or prior to day 1 of the land only itinerary, your group will meet at breakfast the following morning (8am), where you will also meet your leader(s).
+This transfer will be in the evening and a representative of our local agent will accompany the group on a short journey to the hotel.
+If you are arriving into Muscat during this day or before day 1 of the land-only itinerary, your group will meet at breakfast the following morning (8 am), where you will also meet your leader(s).
 Meals included: None.

 Day 2: Muscat tour and first wild camp

-After breakfast we will take a tour of Muscat starting with the Grand Mosque.
-We will then visit the fish market, where every morning there are an array of fresh fish for sale including tuna, shrimps, octopus and other species.
+After breakfast, we will take a tour of Muscat starting with the Grand Mosque.
+We will then visit the fish market, where every morning there is an array of fresh fish for sale including tuna, shrimps, octopus, and other species.
 Our next stop will be Muttrah Souk, a great place to buy traditional items.
-We will finish our exploration of the city with a 2 hour walk overlooking the port along a path that linked Muscat with Muttrah before the roads were constructed.
-The path is waymarked and winds it’s way between low mountains.
-After finish walk we head out of the city.
-The drive will take about an hour and we’ll set up camp at Al Musnaah nwear wadi AL Abyad.
+We will finish our exploration of the city with a 2-hour walk overlooking the port along a path that linked Muscat with Muttrah before the roads were constructed.
+The path is waymarked and winds its way between low mountains.
+After we finish the walk, we head out of the city.
+The drive will take about an hour and we’ll set up camp at Al Musnaah near wadi AL Abyad.
 Dinner will be taken at

 Day 3 : Up to Jebel Shams

-After breakfast setting off in our 4-wheel we drive north towards Nakhal Fort.
+After breakfast set off in our 4-wheel, we drive north towards Nakhal Fort.
 Built on a large rock to help defend the

 Day 5 : Jebel Akhdar – Wadi Bani Habib -Roses

 restaurant and spend the night in a hotel.
-Approximately 5 hours walking.
+Approximately 5 hours of walking.
 (B,L,D)